-For IPv6 protocol, it is possible to enter only hosts addresses.
-It is not possible to specify subnet by prefix and its length or by address range.
+For IPv6 protocol, you can enter only host addresses.
+It is not possible to specify a subnet by the prefix and its length or by an address range.

 Number of source or destination port (TCP or UDP).

 Source port number.